-The investment universe of the Sub-Fund is built according to a minimum SPICE rating (3/5), but also to specific criteria of the overall SPICE methodology (see next item on binding elements of the investment strategy).
+The investment universe of the Sub-Fund is built according to a minimum SPICE rating, but also to specific criteria of the overall SPICE methodology (see next item on binding elements of the investment strategy).

 The SPICE methodology also enables to assess companies' exposure to the United Nations Sustainable Development Goals (SDGs).
 Within the People or P pillar, the evaluation of human capital management in the company refers explicitly to SDGs 3, 4, 5, 8 and 10 on social issues such as health, lifelong learning, gender equality, full employment, decent work and reducing inequality.
-Within the Society & Suppliers or S pillar, the assessment of the societal contribution is based on the analysis of positive and negative contributions from business activities under 4 dimensions (access and inclusion, health and security, economic and human progress and employment) and refers explicitly to SDGs 1, 3, 5, 6, 7, 8, 9, 10, 11, 12, 16 and 17.
+Within the Society & Subcontractors or S pillar, the assessment of the societal contribution is based on the analysis of positive and negative contributions from business activities under 4 dimensions (access and inclusion, health and security, economic and human progress and employment) and refers explicitly to SDGs 1, 3, 5, 6, 7, 8, 9, 10, 11, 12, 16 and 17.

 Within the Environment or E pillar, the 5 issues covered (climate, biodiversity, water, waste/resources and air quality) are related to environmental SDGs 2, 6, 7, 9, 11, 12, 13, 14 and 15.
-The Sub-Fund also undertakes to report annually on the portfolio companies' exposure to SDGs.

-- The availability of data to conduct ESG analysis; - The quality of the data used in the assessment of ESG quality and Impact as there are no universal standards related to ESG information and third party verification is not systematic; - The comparability of data, as not all companies publish the same indicators; - The use of proprietary methodologies, which relies on the experience and skills of the asset manager's staff.

-What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?
+- The availability of data to conduct ESG analysis; - The quality of the data used in the assessment of ESG quality and Impact as there are no universal standards related to ESG information and third party verification is not systematic; - The comparability of data, as not all companies publish the same indicators; - The use of proprietary methodologies, which relies on the experience and skills of the asset manager's staff. - What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?